nicklalone/IGME220-Intro/00 - Administration/Rubrics/Rubrics - Design Notebook.md

-\noindent \textbf{Design Notebook}

-\noindent So, the act of design is probably something new for you.
-Making something that others will play means you've made some decisions about how people work, how they might be constrained, and how they might feel, act, or otherwise behave.
-It's important per project for you to really get into the act of writing things down.
-So each project, each week, you're going to write something, anything.
-Each week, what I want to see is relatively straight forward:

-\begin{tight_itemize}
-    \item What are you doing?
-    \item What was your first thought on how to design?
-    \item What did you run into in terms of trouble?
-    \item How you might digitize what you're writing in paper form?
-    \item Will you continue this design later?
-\end{tight_itemize}

-You don't have to write these things down in a question format.
-Instead, just give me some narrative.
-It doesn't have to look perfect but it also \textbf{shouldn't look like it came from a generative AI.} If you do go down this rabbit hole, just know that you'll fail this part of class and your maximum score will begin at 85\%.
+These assignments are meant more for you than me.
+You might find them stupid, pointless, or a waste of time and that's fine.
+It wouldn't be learning if you already knew it or did it.

-You may say to yourself, ``that's not fair!'' and you're correct, you shouldn't waste your own time like that.
+Eternal Caveat: If you use Generative AI, you have to do this assignment again, twice.
+You may say to yourself, `that's not fair!` and you're correct, you shouldn't waste your own time like that.
+This assignment is about you and your perspective.
+Don't make me fight for you.
+# Entry 1

+# Entry 2

+# Entry 3

+# Entry 4

+# Entry 5

+# Entry 6

+# Entry 7

+# Entry 8

+# Entry 9

+# Entry 10